Zilliqa/apidocs/source/index.html.md

 id | "1"
 jsonrpc | "2.0"
 method | "GetRecentTransactions"
-params | Specified amount of recent transactions to return represented as `String`.
+params | Specified amount of recent transactions to return, represented as a `String`. <br> Default input amount is `20`, and maximum amount is `100`.

 ## GetTransactionsForTxBlock